Turkish PM says Kurdish peace moves open to sabotage

 The military saw itself as the guardian of a secular and united Turkey, with little sympathy for Kurdish demands.

-"(Ocalan) has had to wait for the right conditions, his cadre and for the government to all be aligned," said Ertugrul Kurkcu, a parliamentarian from the pro-Kurdish BDP party.
+"(Ocalan) has had to wait for the right conditions, his cadre and for the government to all be aligned," Ertugrul Kurkcu, a parliamentarian from the pro-Kurdish BDP party who met Ocalan in 1994, told Reuters.

 "He hasn't been sitting still in prison.
 He has always been preparing himself for this day."